CrowdStrike/azure-vm-extension/README.md

 These configuration parameters can be placed in the `settings` section:

+> [!IMPORTANT]
+> As a best practice, make sure to change the `sensor_update_policy` from the default to match your organization's desired sensor update policy as this determins what sensor version will be installed!

 #### Common Settings (Linux and Windows)
 | Parameter | Description | Default |
 |-----------|-------------|---------|